menu icon

 • Mix all wet ingredients in a bowl.

-½ cup maple syrup, ½ cup peanut butter, 2-3 tablespoons plant milk, 1 teaspoon vanilla extract
+½ cup maple syrup, ½ cup peanut butter, 2-3 tablespoons soy milk, 1 teaspoon vanilla extract

-1 cup rolled oats, ½ cup protein powder, ⅓ cup chocolate chips, 1 teaspoon ground cinnamon
+1 cup rolled oats, ½ cup vanilla protein powder, ⅓ cup chocolate chips, 1 teaspoon ground cinnamon

-• Using your hands, press the dough mixture into the baking pan.
-Pop it into the freezer to firm up for at least 30 minutes.
+• Using lightly damp hands, firmly press the dough mixture into the baking pan.
+Pop it into the freezer to firm up for at least an hour.

 • Once the dough has been set, slice them up and serve!